Agoraphobia and Panic Attacks – Best Treatment 2023

 Good to know:

-In severe agoraphobia, even a brief thought of possibly being confronted with a fearful situation is often enough to trigger a whole range of anxiety symptoms.
+In severe agoraphobia, even a brief thought of possibly being confronted with a fearful situation often triggers a range of anxiety symptoms.
 These include:

 - Sweating or shivers of cold